obsidian-moon/engine/README.md

 php composer.phar install
 ```

-If you use apache you will be able to start setting up the routing by using the following in the app's root folder:
+If you use apache you will be able to start setting up the routing by using the following in an `.htaccess` file in the
+app's root folder:

 ```
 # Enabling the mod_rewrite module in this folder